glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 ![whereIsWindow](whereIsWindow.png)

-There, you'll see 3 things:
+There, you'll see three things:
 * The :Controls Section: that offers root-level controls over your configs and is created in all :Windows: by default.
 * The automatic `Configs` section that is created inside :Windows: if no :Sections: were used at the start.
 * The `Move Speed` :DBG Slider: created by our :Float: :Value Widget:, which we can now adjust to change the player's movement speed in real time.